 The Rev. Richard Price Baskwill is the Pastor of Rehoboth.

 On the first Sunday in May and the second Sunday in October the church holds a Gymanfa Ganu (Singing Festival).
 These highly popular events draw hundreds of visitors from throughout the Eastern United States and Canada.
+We just had another great one at Rehoboth in October!
+The Church was packed with 175 enthusiastic people and the hymn singing was wonderful!

 The regular schedule at Rehoboth, unless otherwise indicated: